Finnegans Wake

 Finnegans Wake is a novel by the Irish writer James Joyce.
-It was published in installments starting in 1924, under the title "fragments from Work in Progress".
-The final title was only revealed when the book was published on 4 May 1939.
+It was published in instalments starting in 1924, under the title "fragments from Work in Progress".
+The final title was revealed only when the book was published on 4 May 1939.

 Although the base language of the novel is English, it is an English that Joyce modified by combining and altering words from many languages into his own distinctive idiom.
 Some commentators believe this technique was Joyce's attempt to reproduce the way that memories, people, and places are mixed together and transformed in a dreaming or half-awakened state.

 The initial reception of Finnegans Wake was largely negative, ranging from bafflement at its radical reworking of language to open hostility towards its seeming pointlessness and lack of respect for literary conventions.
 Joyce, however, asserted that every syllable was justified.
 Its allusive and experimental style has resulted in it having a reputation as one of the most difficult works in literature.

 Despite the obstacles, readers and commentators have reached a broad consensus about the book's central cast of characters and, to a lesser degree, its plot.
 The book explores the lives of the Earwicker family, comprising the father HCE; the mother ALP; and their three children: Shem the Penman, Shaun the Postman, and Issy.
 Following an unspecified rumour about HCE, the book follows his wife's attempts to exonerate him with a letter, his sons' struggle to replace him, and a final monologue by ALP at the break of dawn.
 Emphasizing its cyclical structure, the novel ends with an unfinished line that completes the fragment with which it began.